Fourier Neural Operators for Learning Dynamics in Quantum Spin Systems: Results

 Thus the output, consists of wavefunction output evolved at $t=T$.
 In our experiments, we choose $T=\pi$ as it represents a significant portion of the quasi-periodicity of the unitary evolution generated by the Hamiltonian $H$.
-The Fourier transform on the basis states $S$ of the wavefunction is given by
+The Fourier transform on the amplitudes $c_k$ of the wavefunction in the computational basis is given by

-Here, $\psi_{k}$ is the basis state, $\tau$ can be understood as a time-like variable, and $\hbar$ is the reduced Planck constant.
+where $c_k$ is the complex amplitude of the $k$-th computational basis state, $\tau$ can be understood as a time-like variable, and $\hbar$ is the reduced Planck constant.
 By truncating the transformed modes, we effectively filter out the components where energy values change rapidly, thus eliminating fast transitions.
 By concentrating on the slow-transition dynamics, the FNO highlights the most relevant dynamics of the quantum system.
 While this architecture provides a physical interpretation as a Fourier transform along the wavefunction's energy space, it does not support further discretization of the time interval $[0,T]$, thereby limiting its utility in scenarios requiring more fine-grained prediction of the time-evolution.
 We will address this issue with our time-domain architecture in Section~\ref{subsection:time}.

 We use fidelity as the primary metric to evaluate the performance of the FNO in predicting quantum wavefunction dynamics.
 Fidelity measures the similarity between two quantum states and is defined as,